sonos/tract/README.md

 squeezenet, vgg19, zfnet512.

 Notable missing parts are operators dealing with Tensor Sequences and Optional Tensors : tract /really/ wants to flow Tensors and nothing else.
 This is structural.
-Changing it would be pretty difficult, and it's unclear whether it can be done without impairing performance or maintanability.
+Changing it would be pretty difficult, and it's unclear whether it can be done without impairing performance or maintainability.
 We are not convinced these features have shown their interest in the wild yet, so we prefer to leavie them aside.

 Other dark corners are specific operators likes "Resize" which fit perfectly in the framework, but need a complex internal logic that is far